mayushiiii/gda-java-projects/ex2/README.md

 Design patterns used:

-* Decorator: The Decorator pattern is used to add toppings to a basic ice cream object.
+* *Decorator*: The Decorator pattern is used to add toppings to a basic ice cream object.
 The IceCream interface represents the base component, and the ToppingDecorator class is the abstract decorator class.
 The concrete decorators, Chocolate and Vanilla, extend the ToppingDecorator class and add specific toppings to the ice cream.

 <h2>Ice Cream Classes</h2>